kumbulanit/t-sql/tech company/untitled/Module 15 - Executing Stored Procedures/Lesson2_Passing_Parameters_to_Stored_Procedures.md

     IF @DepartmentID IS NOT NULL
     BEGIN
         DECLARE @DeptName VARCHAR(100);
-        SELECT @DeptName = DepartmentName FROM Departments WHERE DepartmentID = @DepartmentID;
+        SELECT @DeptName = d.DepartmentName FROM Departments WHERE DepartmentID = @DepartmentID;
         SET @StatusMessage = @StatusMessage + ' in ' + @DeptName + ' department';
     END
     SET @StatusMessage = @StatusMessage + ' over ' + CAST(@AnalysisPeriodMonths AS VARCHAR) + ' month period.';